 The Journal of Interdisciplinary Studies in Education (Online ISSN 2690-0408, Print ISSN 2166-2681) is published bi-annually by the Center for Excellence in Education at Arkansas State University.
-JISE publishes interdisciplinary and multidisciplinary theoretical and empirically based-research articles and book reviews related to all aspects of teaching and learning in K-12 and Higher Education.
+JISE publishes interdisciplinary and multidisciplinary empirically based-research articles and book reviews on all aspects of teaching and learning in K-12 and higher education.
 The journal serves as an intellectual platform for the research community.

 The Journal of School Administration Research and Development (JSARD) (ISSN: 2470-850X, online & ISSN: 2470-8496, print) is an open-access, peer-reviewed academic journal that supports the development and dissemination of research and scholarship in the area of K-12 (primary and secondary) school administration and leadership.
 JSARD publishes scholarly articles on topics pertinent to school leaders, such as innovative practices and/or programs, professional development, hiring practices, leadership principles, equity issues, improving student achievement, and assessment and grading.